 Check prices and read reviews for more Munich hotels at Booking.com.

 By air: Along with Berlin and Frankfurt, Munich is one of the major international gateways into Germany.
 Several airlines including Lufthansa offer direct flights to Munich from several destinations worldwide.
-Search for flights, including discount airlines, from:
+Search for flight deals to Munich including discount airlines on Skyscanner.

 By train: If you’re anything like me, you love travelling around Europe by train.
 München Hauptbahnhof has connections to major cities around Germany and beyond.
 Popular cities to reach Munich from include: